Charlotte Motor Vehicle Accidents Charlotte Motor Vehicle Accidents

 Getting into a car crash can be scary and leave you wondering what your options are, especially if another person’s negligence has caused your injuries.
 At Brown Moore & Associates, PLLC, you can count on having an experienced Charlotte car accident lawyer by your side.
 We will work to secure compensation for all of your crash-related expenses.

-The qualified Charlotte motor vehicle accident attorneys at Brown, Moore & Associates, PLLC have extensive experience handling a wide variety of types of collisions.
+The qualified car accident lawyers at Brown, Moore & Associates, PLLC have extensive experience handling a wide variety of types of collisions.
 This includes, but is not limited to, the following:

 • Passenger car accidents: Accidents between passenger cars are still the most common type of vehicle collisions that occur in and around the Charlotte area.
 This includes accidents involving sedans, pickup trucks, SUVs, etc.